 Ever dine atop a waterfall?
 How about slurp noodles delivered to you through a tangle of bamboo pipes?
-You can do both at Hirobun, located just 30 minutes outside Kyoto.
-The restaurant is a hybrid of two “only in Japan” dining genres: Kawadoko, which means “place at the river, " and allows diners to eat on platforms built over rushing cool streams of water.
-The second genre is somen-nagashi, where thin white wheat flour noodles are “flushed” down waterslide-like tubes towards diners who await their splashy arrival with open chopsticks and bowls of mentsuyu sauce and garnishes for dipping.
-Each diner gets his own noodle tube, so germaphboes can relax.
+You can do both at Hirobun, located just 30 minutes outside of Kyoto in Kibune.
+The restaurant is a hybrid of two only-in-Japan dining genres: kawadoko (“place at the river"), where diners eat on platforms built over rushing cool streams of water, and somen-nagashi, where thin white wheat-flour noodles are “flushed” down waterslide-like tubes toward diners who await their splashy arrival with open chopsticks and bowls of mentsuyu sauce and garnishes for dipping.
+Each diner gets his own noodle tube, so germaphobes can relax.